 - 9. To prepare and disclose in the Company's annual report, the Audit and CG committee's report which must be signed by the Chairman of the Audit and CG Committee and consist of the following information required by the Stock Exchange of Thailand; - (a) an opinion on the accuracy, completeness and creditability of the Company's financial report, - (b) an opinion on the adequacy of the Company's internal control system, - (c) an opinion on the compliance with the law on securities and exchange, the Exchange's regulations, or the laws relating to the Company's business, - (d) an opinion on the suitability of an auditor, - (e) an opinion on the transactions that may lead to conflicts of interest, - (f) the number of the Audit and CG Committee meetings and the attendance of such meetings by each committee member, - (g) an opinion or overview comment received by the Audit and CG committee from its performance of duties in accordance with charter, and - (h) other transactions which, according to the Audit and CG committee's opinion, should be known to the shareholders and general investors, subject to the scope of duties and responsibilities assigned by the Company's Board of Directors; - 10.
 To monitor and control Company's compliance with good corporate governance principles. - 11.
+To screen and review the anti-corruption policy and guidelines; provide recommendations useful for the preparation and revision of the Anti-Corruption policy and guidelines in a concrete manner; and supervise the implementation of the anti-corruption measures and review relevant measures and internal controls. - 12.
 To report the results of the Audit and CG Committee's work to the Board of Directors regularly at least once every quarter.